A Construction of Permutation Polynomials Using R\'{e}dei Function in Even Characteristic: Introduction

 A function that we have an interest in this paper is the R\'{e}dei function.
 The R\'{e}dei function in odd characteristic was introduced by R\'{e}dei \cite{gen}.
 A couple of decades after that, N\"{o}bauer introduced the R\'{e}dei function in even characteristic \cite{even}.
 Since then, the R\'{e}dei function has attracted the attention of researchers, in particular due to its permutation properties.
 Another related function that we are interested in this article is the tangent-Chebyshev function \cite{lima}.
 Trigonometric functions over finite fields and the Chebyshev function have important applications in cryptography \cite{cry1, cry2,cry3,cry4} and in engineering applications\cite{eng1,eng2,eng3}.
 The tangent-Chebyshev function in characteristic 2 defined by means of R\'{e}dei function appears recently \cite{zieve}.

 In this article, we employ this corollary to present two new classes of permutation polynomials over a finite field of even characteristic $\mathbb{F}_{q^2}$ where $q=2^t$ for some positive odd integer $t$.
 We present a recursive construction of permutation polynomials over $\mathbb{F}_{q^2}$ in even characteristic using the R\'{e}dei function.
-We also give some examples of permutation polynomials in different fields of characteristic 2.
+We also give tables of examples of permutation polynomials in different fields of characteristic $2$, including the exhaustive list for $\mathbb{F}_{2^6}$.

 We give the structure of the paper as follows.
 In Section 2, we introduce R\'{e}dei function in a field of characteristic 2 starting with its definition in odd characteristic and mentioning an analogous construction of permutation polynomials in odd characteristic.
-In Section 3, we state and prove our main theorem that provides a recursive construction of permutation polynomials in $\mathbb{F}_{q^2}$.
-The conclusion and future work are given in Section 4.
+In Section 3, we state and prove our results that provides a recursive construction of permutation polynomials in $\mathbb{F}_{q^2}$.
+The conclusion is given in Section 4.